K-Chinmay/web-scrapper-extension/README.md

-Below is a `README.md` file for the Chrome extension that allows users to scrape table data from a webpage, select specific columns directly from the table, and download the data as a CSV file.
+Below is a `README.md` file for the Chrome extension that allows users to scrape table data from a webpage, select specific tables from webpage, and download the data as a CSV file.

 ---

-## Table Scraper Chrome Extension
+## Web Scraper Chrome Extension

-This Chrome extension allows users to scrape table data from any webpage, select specific columns directly from the table, and download the selected data as a CSV file.
+This Chrome extension allows users to scrape table data from any webpage, select specific tables from webpage, and download the selected data as a CSV file.
 The extension is designed to be user-friendly, with the ability to visually select and deselect table columns by clicking on the table headers.

 ### Features

 - **Table Selection**: Click on any table on the webpage to select it for scraping.
-- **Column Selection**: Click on the table headers (`<th>`) to select or deselect specific columns for inclusion in the CSV file.
 - **CSV Download**: After making your selections, download the data as a CSV file with a single click.
 - **CSV Preview**: Preview the data in a new window before downloading it.